PROJECT WICOZANI: MIDDLE SCHOOL

 Adrian Primeaux, the mentor at General Beadle Elementary, poses with his hand game team during our annual hand game tournament last week.

-Ateyapi Coordinators pictured below are Rhonda Yankton- Coordinator of the elementary program, Project Lakota, Whitney Rencountre- Coordinator of the Middle School and High School Tier 1 program, and Robbie Yellowhawk who is the Coordinator for the middle school program, Project Wicozani.
+Ateyapi Coordinators pictured below are Rhonda Yankton- Coordinator of the elementary program, Project Lakota, Robert Yellowhawk- Coordinator of the Middle School Ateyapi Wicozani Program, and Stephanie Savoy who is the Coordinator for the middle school program, Ateyapi Youth Engagement In Sports.